adaltas/node-nikita/packages/core/src/session.coffee.md

           return
         if options.action is 'promise'
           errors = state.current_level.history.map (context) ->
-            not context.options.tolerant and not context.original.relax and context.error
+            (context.error_in_callback or not context.options.tolerant and not context.original.relax) and context.error
+            # context.error and (context.error.fatal or (not context.options.tolerant and not context.original.relax))
           error = errors[errors.length - 1]
           status = state.current_level.history.some (context) ->
             not context.original.shy and context.status